Home > Analyses > Utilities > Consolidated Edison, Inc.

 Revenue by Segment

-This pie chart illustrates Consolidated Edison, Inc.’s revenue distribution by segment for the fiscal year 2023, highlighting the key business areas contributing to its total income.
+This pie chart illustrates Consolidated Edison, Inc.’s revenue distribution by segment for fiscal year 2025, highlighting the relative contribution of each business unit.

 revenue by segment